-We effected 1-for-20 reverse split of our issued and outstanding shares of common stock as of 5:00 p.m.
-Eastern Time on October 12, 2017, and our common stock began trading on a split-adjusted basis on Nasdaq on October 13, 2017.

-Because the number of authorized shares of our common stock was not reduced proportionately, the reverse stock split increased our board of directors' ability to issue authorized and unissued shares without further stockholder action.
-March 16, 2018, our certificate of incorporation provides for 100,000,000 shares of authorized common stock and 40,000,000 shares of authorized preferred stock, and we had 4,226,251 shares of common stock outstanding, 11,075,121 shares reserved for issuance upon the conversion, exercise or vesting of outstanding warrants, options and restricted stock units, and 395,345 shares of common stock reserved for future grant under the Company's equity incentive plans.
+We filed with the Secretary of State of the State of Delaware a Certificate of Amendment to our Fourth Amended and Restated Certificate of Incorporation to effect the reverse stock split.
+The reverse stock split was effective as of 5:00 pm Eastern Time on January 2, 2019, and our common stock began trading on a split-adjusted basis on The Nasdaq Capital Market on January 3, 2019.
+Because the number of authorized shares of our common stock will not be reduced proportionately, the reverse stock split will increase our board of directors' ability to issue authorized and unissued shares without further stockholder action.
+As of February 15, 2019, our certificate of incorporation provides for 100,000,000 shares of authorized common stock and 40,000,000 shares of authorized preferred stock, and we have 513,445 shares of common stock outstanding, 754,990 shares reserved for issuance upon the conversion, exercise or vesting of outstanding preferred stock, warrants, options and restricted stock units, and 43,651 shares of common stock reserved for future grant under the Company's equity incentive plans.